just4jc/Robocars/README.md

 # Building a small scale autonomous driving car using machine learning.

-This guide is based on the open source [DIY Robocars](https://diyrobocars.com/) project so first of all, a huge thank you to that community and its contributors.
+This project is based on the open source [DIY Robocars](https://diyrobocars.com/) project so first of all, a huge thank you to that community and its contributors.

 What I am going to build is a self-driving car at a 1/16 scale.
 The overall cost of the project will be around £250, depending on where you purchase parts and how good you are at shoplifting.